gokulkarthik/Indian-Scene-Text-Dataset/README.md

 `D3` for each language in `L`, (`D3-Language`) has 3 top level folders, namely, `Train`, `Val` and `Test`.
 Each of these data split folders, has a collection of uniform size cropped images, with the width of 200 pixels and height of 50 pixels, named with text label.
 The text before the first underscore('\_') in the image name represents the indian language text in the image.

+`D3-English` is sourced from [Oxford's Synthetic Word Dataset](https://www.robots.ox.ac.uk/~vgg/data/text/) and preprocessed to be in format with Indian Language Recognition Datasets.

 |Download Link                    |# Images in Train |# Images in Val |# Images in Test |Image Sample                                          |Image Sample Word Instance |
 |:-------------------------------:|:----------------:|:--------------:|:---------------:|:----------------------------------------------------:|:-------:|
 |[D3-Tamil][D3-Tamil Zip]         |500000            |5000            |5000             |![Image Sample](../master/Images/அகரம்_30_670_0.jpg)  |அகரம்    |